-- 38. As of May 2013 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 610 (Revised 2013), Using the Work of Internal Auditors except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
+- 38. As of September 2019, this HKSA conforms with International Standard on Auditing (ISA) 610 (Revised 2013), Using the Work of Internal Auditors except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
 With the exception of the foregoing difference, compliance with the requirements of this HKSA ensures compliance with ISA 610 (Revised 2013). - 39.
 Additional local guidance is provided in footnote 1a.